DFIR-HBG/Snapchat_DownloadMemories_iOS/README.md

 IF YOU USE ANY OTHER PROGRAM THAN SANDERSON FORENSIC BROWSER FOR SQLITE: the script is looking for a file named "gallery_decrypted.sqlite_r" which is the default name given in sandersons.
 Using anything else will necessitate you to rename the file.

-Any questions just DM Cygonaut#7609 on Discord
+Any questions just DM Oscar#1526 or Cygonaut#7609 on Discord